No matter how mentally healthy, resilient, or happy we are, every one of us goes through times when we need to cope with something difficult.

 Click here if you’d like to give this worksheet a try.

-If you’re still hungry for more coping worksheets, check out this giant PDF with tons of resources to help you cope with any problem you may be experiencing.
+If you’re still hungry for more coping worksheets, check out our Cognitive Distortions article, which is packed with tons of resources to help you cope with any problem you may be experiencing.

 Printable Coping Skills Worksheets for Youth